bunsenmcdubbs/EventBriter/README.md

 # EventBriter: Events, Brighter

-aka EventBriter without a service fee and with more HackGT love :heart:
+aka EventBrite without a service fee and with more HackGT love :heart:

 ## Developing EventBriter